Version 2.0 | February 2025

 COMM | Commodore | CRR | Crewman Recruit |

-CS | Commander, STARFLEET | CS | Our ship’s Command Staff |
+CS | Commander, STARFLEET | CS | Command Staff (for our ship) |

 CWO | Chief Warrant Officer | DOIC | Deputy Officer in Charge |